 - With a single database, you can use either DTU or vCore models to define maximum amount of resources that will be assigned to each database.

 - Elastic pools enable you to define maximum resource limit per group of databases in the pool.

 Azure SQL Managed Instance allows you to scale as well:

 - SQL Managed Instance uses vCores mode and enables you to define maximum CPU cores and maximum of storage allocated to your instance.
 All databases within the managed instance will share the resources allocated to the instance.

-Initiating scale up or scale down action in any of the flavors would restart database engine process and move it to a different virtual machine if needed.
-Moving database engine process to a new virtual machine is online process where you can continue using your existing Azure SQL Database service while the process is in progress.
-Once the target database engine is fully initialized and ready to process the queries, the connections will be switched from source to target database engine.
+Initiating a scale up, or scale down action, in any of the flavors mentioned above, restarts the database engine process, and moves it to a different virtual machine if needed.
+Moving the database engine process to a new virtual machine is an online process during which you can continue using your existing Azure SQL Database service.
+Once the target database engine is ready to process queries, open connections to the current database engine will be terminated, and uncommitted transactions will be rolled back.
+New connections will be made to the target database engine.

 It is not recommended to scale your managed instance if a long-running transaction, such as data import, data processing jobs, index rebuild, etc., is running, or if you have any active connection on the instance.
 To prevent the scaling from taking longer time to complete than usual, you should scale the instance upon the completion of all long-running operations.

 You can expect a short connection break when the scale up/scale down process is finished.
 If you have implemented Retry logic for standard transient errors, you will not notice the failover.